U.S. space tourism set for takeoff by 2014, FAA says

 The boom in launch business is expected to begin this year, he said in the hearing, which was carried via webcast.

-NASA has hired two companies, privately owned Space Exploration Technologies and Orbital Sciences Corp., to fly cargo to the International Space Station, a $100 billion research complex orbiting 240 miles above Earth.
+NASA has hired two companies, privately owned Space Exploration Technologies and Orbital Sciences Corp.ORB.N, to fly cargo to the International Space Station, a $100 billion research complex orbiting 240 miles (386 km) above Earth.
 The contracts are worth a combined $3.5 billion.

 "We know that's going to start soon, probably this year," Nield said.